Special Lighting of the Crescent building

 Frequently Asked Questions

-- It actually costs 80% less than the previous illumination process.
+It actually costs 80% less than the previous lighting technology.

-- Do we have to change the light bulbs by hand to get the different color lights?
+Do you have to change the light bulbs by hand to get the different color lights?